Web Hosting

 Moving to Cloud from Onsite is Not Always Smooth

-Organizations are adopting cloud computing at a pace that makes changing how they do things difficult.
+Organisations are adopting cloud computing at a pace that makes changing how they do things difficult.
 They want to use the cloud but are doing so slowly because they have to think about changes to how they manage applications.
 They have to plan for and then migrate their data.

-They have to change how they organize and track IT assets.
+They have to change how they organise and track IT assets.
 They have to change how they manage and secure critical systems.
 These tasks are more complex than many organizations think they will be and require a lot of planning, coordination, and attention.

 In addition to security and privacy concerns, additional concerns need to be addressed, but we will not discuss them in much detail now.